PRODUCING ADVANCED NANO-MATERIALS FROM SCRAP TIRES - GOING NANO, WHERE SMALL MEANS BIG

 The Challange:

 Nanotechnology is expected to revolutionize our world much in the same way that airplanes and telecommunications did during the last century.
 By manipulation of atoms on a millionth of a cm-scale, engineers are able to create new materials with previously unimaginable properties.
-Nano-enhanced products are expected to account for 50 percent of all electronics and information technology products and over 25 percent of all healthcare products by 2025.
+Nano-enhanced products are expected to account for 50% of all electronics and information technology products and over 25% of all healthcare products by 2025.

-After a decade of commercial operations and researching advanced material production, a joint pilot project was established in Japan in 2000 capable of producing 0.4TPA of nanomaterial.
+After decades of research and development and with early commercial operations underway ongoing research is continuing to advance material production purity.
+A joint pilot project was established in Japan in the year 2000 capable of producing 0.4TPA of nanomaterial.
 Since then production quantities have steadily increased as the project has been scaled up from its initial design capacity to now processing approximately 2,500,000 used tires exclusively (approximately 20,000TPA) for this purpose.
 With full-scale production due to start in the near term, the output is expected to be 7,000TPA of nano-recovered carbon black and 700TPA of carbon nanotubes.
-The parties involved have planned to further expand the production of nano carbons tenfold by 2025.
+The parties involved have planned to further expand the production of nanocarbons tenfold by 2025.

 A number of different materials are produced using Klean's technologies: